 Mary Jackson lives in London.
 Her career to date has been somewhat varied.
 Having been told at a young age that fine words butter no parsnips, she determined to put this theory to the test.
 To this end she worked in a greengrocer's, speaking fine words to parsnips and truth to power.
 Other duties included adding apples to pears and insult to injury.
 Fired for correcting a misplaced apostrophe, she began helping out on a whelk stall in the East End, but was fired again for stealing bits of Cockney rhyming slang and selling them on the black market.
 Her current employment is unknown, but she aspires to work as a metaphor mixer in a large bakery, where she hopes to have her cake and eat her words.
 Ms. Jackson blogs at The Iconoclast and her articles for New English Review are archived here.

 Jerry Gordon is Sr. Vice President of World Encounter Institute and Sr. Editor for New English Review.
 He is a former Army Intelligence officer who served during the Viet Nam era.
 Mr. Gordon has published widely in such outlets as FrontPageMagazine, The American Thinker, WorldNetDaily, ChronWatch, New English Review, Israpundit and others.
 He has been a frequent guest discussing Middle East issues on radio in both the U.S. and Canada.
+He is a frequent co-host on the weekly Lisa Benson Radio Show on National Security Issues on the Salem Radio Network broadcast on KKNT960 from Phoenix, Arizona.
+He has been co-host on the periodic International Middle East Roundtable discussions with noted experts broadcast on Northwest Florida’s Talk Radio station, 1330AMWEBY.
+Mr. Gordon's New English Review articles are archived here.
+His collection of interviews, The West Speaks, was published by the NER Press in 2O12.
 He is a graduate of both Boston and Columbia Universities.
-Mr. Gordon's New English Review articles are archived here.

 Richard L. Rubenstein is President Emeritus and Distinguished Professor of Religion at the University of Bridgeport and Lawton Distinguished Professor of Religion Emeritus at Florida State University.
 He is the author of numerous books and articles on Jewish theology, the Holocaust and other issues including After Auschwitz: Radical Theology and Contemporary Judaism, The Cunning of History, My Brother Paul and Dissolving Alliance: The United States and the Future of Europe and Jihad and Genocide (2010).

 Norman Berdichevsky is a native New Yorker who lives in Orlando, Florida.
-He holds a Ph.D. in human geography from the University of Wisconsin-Madison (1974) and is the author of The Danish-German Border Dispute (Academica Press, 2002), Nations, Language and Citizenship (McFarland & Co., Inc., 2004), Spanish Vignettes; An Offbeat Look into Spain's Culture, Society & History (Santana Books, Malaga, Spain.
-2004), An Introduction to Danish Culture (MacFarland, 2011) and The Left is Seldom Right (New English Review Press, 2011).
-He is the author of more than 200 articles and book reviews that have appeared in a variety of American, British, Danish, Israeli and Spanish periodicals such as World Affairs, Journal of Cultural Geography, Ecumene, Ariel, Ethnicity, The World & I, Contemporary Review, German Life, Israel Affairs, and Midstream.
-He is also a professional translator from Hebrew and Danish to English and currently teaches Hebrew at The University of Central Florida.
+He holds a Ph.D. in human geography from the University of Wisconsin-Madison (1974) and is the author of six books; The Danish-German Border Dispute (Academica Press, 2002), Nations, Language and Citizenship (McFarland & Co., Inc., 2004), Spanish Vignettes; An Offbeat Look into Spain's Culture, Society & History (Santana Books, Malaga, Spain.
+2004), An Introduction to Danish Culture (MacFarland, 2011) and The Left is Seldom Right (New English Review Press, 2011) and Modern Hebrew, The Past and Future of a Revitalized Language (McFarland & Co., 2014).
+He is the author of more than 300 articles and book reviews that have appeared in a variety of American, British, Danish, Israeli and Spanish periodicals such as World Affairs, Journal of Cultural Geography, Ecumene, Ariel, Ethnicity, The World & I, Contemporary Review, German Life, Israel Affairs, and Midstream.
+He is also a professional translator from Hebrew and Danish to English.
+He currently lectures on cruises as a Guest Speaker about the destinations and special interest topics.

 Dr. Berdichevsky's NER articles are archived here and his website is here.